youngfalcon/Stanford-Maps/README.md

 # Stanford-Maps
 A Stanford-specific version of  the initial design of Google Maps.
+CSS and JavaScript is embedded into the HTML file.

 The user can move around the map either by dragging by mouse or using the arrow buttons.